 Each year, thousands of California’s low-income renters are displaced from apartments that were previously affordable to them due to expiring regulatory agreements on government-subsidized affordable homes or conversions of older properties into market-rate rentals that price out lower income residents.
-This panel will highlight the California Housing Partnership’s latest statewide and county-level analysis of data on at-risk affordable homes in Read More
+This panel highlights the California Housing Partnership’s statewide and county-level analysis of data on at-risk affordable homes in the Bay Read More

 2022 was a historic year for the California budget, the budget surplus climbed to record highs and was larger than many states’ entire budget.
 Join us as we discuss how much of the budget was allocated to housing and homelessness priorities, what this means for this fiscal year, and what we can expect for future budget discussions.
 In this webinar Read More